zerobunks/zerobunks.github.io/_tabs/about.md

 ### Why *ZeroBunks*?

 The blog's name is inspired by my two dogs, *Bunky* and *Zero*, who are a constant source of inspiration for me.
-Their neverending curiosity and playful natureperfectly reflect the spirit of this blog.
+Their neverending curiosity and playful nature perfectly reflect the spirit of this blog.
 I couldn’t think of a better name than one that honors them. <br>

 Once I take some great photos of them, I’ll be sure to share them here.